Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

 \subsection{The B\"ohm functional}

-B\"ohm \cite{BohmNonCompactEinstein} has introduced a functional $\mathscr{F}_0$ to study Einstein manifolds of cohomogeneity one.
-Subsequently it was considered by Dancer-Wang and their collaborators Buzano, Gallaugher and Hall in the context of cohomogeneity one Ricci solitons \cite{BDWSteadySolitons}, \cite{BDGWExpandingSolitons}, \cite{DHWShrinkingSolitons}.
-The significance of the functional is that it becomes monotonic under very general circumstances.
-To define it, let $v(t) = \sqrt{\det g_t}$ denote the relative volume of the principal orbits and let $L^{(0)} = L - \frac{1}{n}\tr(L) \mathbb{I}$ denote the trace-less part of the shape operator.
-Then the B\"ohm functional is given by
+B\"ohm \cite{BohmNonCompactEinstein} introduced the functional $\mathscr{F}_0$ to the study of Einstein manifolds of cohomogeneity one.
+Subsequently it was considered by Dancer-Wang and their collaborators Buzano, Gallaugher and Hall in the context of cohomogeneity one Ricci solitons \cite{BDWSteadySolitons, BDGWExpandingSolitons, DHWShrinkingSolitons}.
+The significance of $\mathscr{F}_0$ lies in the fact that it is monotonic under mild assumptions.